xrmashiloane/terraform/README.md

 # Weather Client

-A lightweight weather API call application written in Python that calls external API to retrieve current weather conditions for a provided location.
+A lightweight weather API call application written in Python that calls external API on a schedule to retrieve current weather conditions for a provided location.

 ## Architecture Diagram